MICA-MNI/ENIGMA/docs/pages/07.epicenter/index.rst

 Epicenter mapping
 ======================================

 This page contains descriptions and examples to identify disease epicenters!
+For additional details on disease epicenter mapping, please see our manuscript entitled `Network-based atrophy modelling in the common epilepsies: a worldwide ENIGMA study <https://www.biorxiv.org/content/10.1101/2020.05.04.076836v1>`_!

 Cortical epicenters